A gorgeous Easter table featuring purple tulips, Pottery Barn plates, and green accents. This table is both casual and chic, and easy to put together!

 I adore setting tables, and even more so for any holiday.
 Easter is one of my favorite holidays, and definitely one of my favorite’s to do a tablescape for.
 The soft pale colors, the nests and eggs, and all the flowers make for such a fun season!
 And today I’m sharing an Easter table that is both elegant and easy!

 As I usually do, I started with my themed plates and I let those set the stage for the rest of my Easter table.
 I have these Pottery Barn plates in four shades, but for this table I chose to just use the purple ones.

 Last week I found some purple hyacinth in my local Ralph’s and once I got it into my head to use those, I was off and running.
 Of course, life sometimes has different things planned, haha!
 When I went back to get the hyacinth, they were all sold out.
-No worries, I just used some pretty purple tulips instead!
-For the centerpiece, I simply added the tulips to a Pottery Barn metal basket that I already owned, and filled it in with some moss.

 I adore purple and green together, so that seemed like the perfect palette for my Easter table.
 After using a basic white tablecloth as the backdrop, I added my flax colored linen runner from Williams Sonoma, and layered that with another lavender runner I found at Home Goods.
 Pale sage green napkins rounded out the tablescape.